BSL Launch Recite Me assistive technology myaccountMyAccount login image

 Delivering the Plan and achieving Best Value

-• Against an extremely challenging set of socio-economic circumstances, positive performance, against previous year, was achieved in relation to:-
+• Against an extremely challenging set of socio-economic circumstances, positive performance, against the previous year, was achieved in relation to:

 Progress to date against the full suite of measures is contained in the Connect Quarter 4 Performance Report, presented to the Performance and Review Scrutiny Forum (PRSF)

-A further analysis introduced to aid scrutiny of performance, is to highlight and explain all measures that have changed status from Quarter 2 to Quarter 4.
-On analysis of these, nine measures show a decline in performance, details of which are included in the table below.
+A further analysis introduced to aid scrutiny of performance is to highlight and explain all measures that have changed status from Quarter 2 to Quarter 4.
+On analysis of these, five measures improved, and five measures showed a decline in performance - details of which are below.
 The remaining measures under scrutiny showed an improvement in status between Quarter 2 and Quarter 4, for example, changed from Green or Report later to Blue (complete) and need no further action.

 Measure